 The 30-seat cabin is in a 2-2-2 configuration.
 If you’re traveling with someone and both of you want aisle access, make sure to pick a middle pair.
 Otherwise, you’ll have to scramble over the person in the aisle to get out.

 Our seats were at the bulkhead, but one nice thing about this older seat is that even in the first row, you can still store smaller personal items in the footwell.
-That’s actually one of my pet peeves with many newer international Business Class seats, the need to store laptops in the overhead bins no matter where you’re sitting.
+That’s actually one of my pet peeves with many newer international Business Class seats.
+You must store laptops in the overhead bins no matter where you’re sitting due to lack of underseat storage.

 On the other hand, inflight entertainment, or perhaps more accurately, the lack thereof, leaves much to be desired.
 Even in First, there are no personal screens, nor is WiFi available.
-Make sure to load some games or programming onto your laptop or iPad/iPhone, or you’ll be relegated to watching the NBC Universal on American shtick on the overhead screens.
+Make sure to load some games or programming onto your laptop or iPad/iPhone.
+Otherwise, you’ll have to watch the NBC Universal on American shtick on the overhead screens.
 (Note: on international itineraries, Business Class passengers are provided tablets with pre-loaded TV/movie content.)

-The previous generation 763 also features the old DC car charger-style power outlets in First, and in the bulkhead, the outlets are located in front of you, inside the magazine rack.
+The previous generation 763 also features the old DC car charger-style power outlets in First.
+In the bulkhead, the outlets are located in front of you, inside the magazine rack.
 Though I initially thought this would be an awkward setup, it’s actually quite convenient for portable chargers for tablets or smartphones.
 You can keep your phone/tablet/charger on the secondary table, out of the way of your food and drink.
 Incidentally, the main tray table folds out of the armrest.
 WARNING: if you are flying in Main Cabin, there are NO power outlets at ANY seat, either in the old or new 763 configurations.
-Make sure your devices are fully charged before getting on board.
+Make sure to fully charge your devices before boarding.

-I was eagerly awaiting a pre-departure beverage, but none was offered this time.
-I found this a bit irritating, as even after boarding was complete, we sat there for a good 5-10 minutes while the catering truck finished loading the First Class meals.
+I eagerly awaited a pre-departure beverage, but the FAs failed to offer one.
+This was annoying.
+Even after boarding was complete, we sat there for a good 5-10 minutes while the catering truck finished loading the First Class meals.
 Anyway, meal service on this mid-afternoon departure was a choice of Asian chicken salad or cheese lasagna.
 Both my wife and I ordered the lasagna, a choice that I’m sure would have made Leslie Nielsen proud.

 Once meal service was over, I had a few minutes to play around with the seat, curious to see what it was like in the sleeping position.
-The verdict: I definitely would have nodded off quickly (though I admittedly fall asleep on planes very, very easily), and the seat is generously padded for a nap, but the angled-flat nature of the seat is going to be annoying to some.
+The verdict: I definitely would have nodded off quickly (though I admittedly fall asleep on planes very, very easily).
+The seat features generous padding for a nap, but the angled-flat nature of the seat won’t please everyone.

 In my case, I’m short, and so I have a tendency to slide down angled-flat seats when I sleep.
 It’s not a comfortable feeling when you wake up mid-flight with your feet bunched up against the front of the seat shell.
 It’s a non-issue on a 3-hour flight from Dallas to LA or Miami, but if you end up on one of these old-configuration planes on, say, a longer flight to Honolulu or Europe, it’s likely to be problematic.

-As far as in-flight service goes, it started off a bit disappointing when no PDB was offered, but the FAs did a reasonable job once the drinks and meal service began.
+As far as in-flight service goes, the FA failed to offer a pre-departure beverage, a bad sign.
+However, service improved during the flight itself.
 The woman serving my half of the aisle was pleasant, and made multiple runs through the cabin to top up drinks and such.
 But I have to call out the New American on one thing – the dreaded credit card shilling that US Airways was infamous for has now apparently infected legacy American routes like DFW-LAX.
 If anyone at AA is reading this, please please please please PLEASE stop the shilling.
 It’s annoying, unnecessarily interrupts the IFE playback on aircraft with personal TVs, and frankly makes you look like Spirit.

 Anyway, as we started down, a cold front had passed through North Texas earlier in the day, and as a result, strong north winds created quite a rough ride on descent.
 On the other hand, a strong tailwind as a result of the storm made enabled us to make up all of the departure delay and then some, and it looked like we would be at the gate a few minutes early.
 Until, that is, we got the dreaded announcement from the captain that we would be sitting in the penalty box for 20 minutes because another plane was occupying our gate.
 Curse you, hub rebanking…

 So now the burning question – would I put much effort into seeking out the 767 on a domestic route?
-If you need WiFi for work, then cross this plane off your list, as it isn’t even available.
+If you need WiFi for work, then cross this plane off your list.
 Ditto if IFE and in-seat power is important to you.
-I’d stick with the “32B” instead if that’s what you’re looking for.
-On the other hand, even though I’d be p*ssed if I paid for a Business Class seat like this on a long international flight, for a 3-ish hour short hop, even a dated, angled-flat seat is far superior to the normal cradle seats found in domestic First, and I’m the type that prefers to bring my own entertainment on a phone or laptop as opposed to rely on the airlines anyway.
+I’d stick with the “32B” instead if that’s what you need.
+On the other hand, even though I’d be p*ssed if I paid for a Business Class seat like this on a long international flight, for a 3-ish hour short hop, even a dated, angled-flat seat is far superior to the normal cradle seats found in domestic First.
 So yes, I’d choose the 763 over the A321 or 737 any day.
 But if you REALLY want to treat yourself to a cushy ride, especially up front, try to find a domestic route featuring the Dreamliner.